j-afarian/blog/_posts/2018-10-16-wedding-vacation.md

 ---
 <span class="image left"><img src="/images/wedding/japan-s01.png" alt="Jenna eating a japanese sweet roll" /></span>In mid 2017 my soon-to-be husband and I visited 8 cities & towns across Japan and The United States during our *wedding vacation*.
 We were both in agreement that spending an exorbitant amount of money on a single day wasn't the direction we wanted to go in, and coupled with my ever-growing anxiety, we decided to keep it small and exciting.

-The itinerary was as follows:
-1. Tokyo
-2. Kyoto
-3. Hiroshima
-4. Santa Monica
-5. Las Vegas
-6. Death Valley
-7. Yosemite (Half Dome Village)
-8. San Francisco

 Starting in early June we flew in to Japan and began 10 days of temples, shrines, gardens, and sprawling cities filled with life at all hours.
-We spent our days visiting cultural sites, eating delicious street food, and getting lost in the expansive shopping district of Shibuya.
-At night we hopped through the tiny bars found in Golden Gai, each one seating anywhere from 4-8 people.
+We spent our days visiting cultural sites, eating delicious street food, experiencing the wild deer, and getting lost in the expansive shopping district of Shibuya.
+At night we hopped through the tiny bars found in Golden Gai, each one seating anywhere from 4-8 people, went clubbing, and did an amazing bar crawl.

+There were so many amazing places, but the ones listed below were some of my favorites.

 **9 must-see places in Japan**
 - Golden Gai (Tokyo)
 - Shibuya Crossing (Tokyo)
 - Sensō-ji (Tokyo)